 Career Switching Made Easier

 An MBA can be a bridge between industries or functions.
-For example, a professional from an engineering background may use an MBA to transition into finance, consulting, or marketing.
+For example, a professional from an engineering background may use an to transition into finance, consulting, or marketing.
 The program equips students with a broad understanding of business operations, which is critical for making such transitions smoother and more credible in the eyes of potential employers.

 Increased Employability

 MBA graduates are consistently in demand across industries such as finance, technology, healthcare, consulting, and consumer goods.
-According to surveys by the Graduate Management Admission Council (GMAC), nearly 90% of employers globally plan to hire MBA graduates each year.
+According to surveys by the Graduate Management Admission Council (GMAC), nearly 90% of employers globally plan to hire graduates each year.
 This strong demand results in enhanced job security and more options in the job market.

 Recruitment from Top Employers